olmocorell/GLOBAL-Who_eats_the_food_we_grow/README.md

 # Who eats the food we grow?
 In this visualization project, I have created an API that allows us to see the data of the production of different foods in the countries and if they are used for food or feed.
 I have extracted the data from [this Kaggle dataset.](https://www.kaggle.com/dorbicycle/world-foodfeed-production)

-I used the Streamlit library
+### Project motivation 🙃

+I wanted to learn how to use the streamlit library to make simple APIs that include some basic data visualisation.

 You can see it in [Heroku](https://foodwegrow.herokuapp.com/) using this link:
 ```